Solutions

 Simulation of measures for water-sensitive urban design with elements such as green roofs, retention storage, and open drainage.

 Cities and municipalities, in particular, are suffering from the consequences of climate change: heatwaves alternate with extreme weather events such as heavy rainfall and flooding.
 Although climate change is a global problem, local measures, especially in urban areas, have great potential for significant improvements.
 The increasingly frequent and heavy rainfall can not only be tamed by innovative urban development concepts such as Sponge City but also used productively.
-With our unique digital simulation and visualization application Visdom, we solve real problems caused by high levels of water.
+With our unique digital simulation and visualization application viscloud, we solve real problems caused by high levels of water.
 Often even simple measures, such as green roofs or rainwater-fed biotopes, bring improvement.
 In case of an emergency, protection plans and crisis measures, which were previously developed based on our simulations, help to limit damage and save lives.

 Reality Capturing